google/earthengine-community/tutorials/forest-cover-loss-estimation/index.md

 ### Tree cover

-Currently, Google Earth Engine has several tree cover datasets in the catalogue, including the Global Forest Change (GFC) (year 2000) and GLCF: Landsat Tree Cover Continuous Fields (2000, 2005, and 2010).
+We need a tree cover map to start this analysis.
+It is important to select a tree cover map that is appropriate for the purpose and scope of your research.
+In this tutorial, we select one from the Google Earth Engine catalogue, which currently has several tree cover datasets, including the Global Forest Change (GFC) (year 2000) and GLCF: Landsat Tree Cover Continuous Fields (2000, 2005, and 2010).
 Here, we use the Global Forest Change dataset.
+Note that the dataset is not intended for inter-year comparison because of variation in methods to produce the data; the dataset is used here to demonstrate analyses and introduce Earth Engine concepts and not rigorous or valid interpretation of results.

 ```js
 var gfc2018 = ee.Image('UMD/hansen/global_forest_change_2018_v1_6');